Stef0618/incubeta-iq/README.md

 Security here is governed entirely by which fields you fill in `.env.local`.

 **User authentication — opt-in via OAuth.** Access control keys off `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET` (`auth.ts`):
-- **Filled in** → NextAuth + Google OAuth is active, and sign-in is scoped to `@incubeta.com` accounts only.
+- **If filled in** → NextAuth + Google OAuth is active, and sign-in is scoped to `@incubeta.com` accounts only.
 The domain check is enforced server-side in the `signIn` callback, not just hinted to Google, so non-Incubeta accounts are rejected even if they reach the OAuth screen.
-- **Left blank** → auth auto-disables and the app runs **open** on localhost.
+- **If left blank** → auth auto-disables and the app runs **open** on localhost.
 This is intended for local development only.
 Anyone who can reach the host can use it. **Do not deploy publicly without these keys set.**

 If your team forks this, the domain restriction is a single constant (`ALLOWED_DOMAIN` in `auth.ts`) — change it to your own domain to scope access to your organization.